Electron $g-2$ corrections from axion dark matter: Loop corrections formalism

 Now we can compute all the contributions to the electron anomalous magnetic moment.
 The relevant diagrams are specified in Fig. \ref{fig:diagrams}.
-The conunterterm diagrams are necessary because of the modification to the free propagation of the electron in the dark matter background.
-The total vertex, i.e. the sum of the diagrams shown in Fig. \ref{fig:diagrams}, can be computed in general terms as in Ref. \cite{Evans:2023uxh} to give
+Importantly, the counterterm diagrams must be calculated when considering the background-dependent piece due to the Lorentz violation of the background.
+The one loop correction to quantum electrodynamics vertex can then be parsed into four pieces: self energy, counterterm, vertex correction, and wavefunction renormalization.
+Details of diagram computations are found in appendix \ref{app:diagrams}.